apache/fury-site/docs/guide/csharp/external-types.md

 The target enum's numeric values are authoritative.
 Do not copy its constants into the declaration.
 Every serialized numeric value must fit in the unsigned 32-bit Fory enum tag range.
+Cross-language peers must use matching explicit enum tags, such as Java's `@ForyEnumId`.

 ## Registration and Root Values